nussl/nussl/docs/contributing.rst

       python create_and_execute_notebook path/to/script.py

    to link the script with a notebook and an HTML file.
+If you so wish, you can work entirely in a script and just check the HTML file in your browser to make sure everything renders okay.

 3. Add your notebook to the toctree of the associated folder.
 For example, ``examples/primitives/primitives.rst`` has the following contents::